 Echocardiogram to show an image of your heart while it's beating

 Cardiac catheterization to see if you have a clogged artery

 Results are given in milligrams per deciliter (mg/dL).
 In most people, Lp(a) levels do not change much over their lifetime.
-Levels tend to be higher in women after menopause and tend to be slightly lower in men than women.
+Levels tend to be higher in women after menopause.
+They tend to be slightly lower in men than women.
 Lp(a) levels may also vary with ethnicity.
 For example, African-Americans often have higher levels of the protein than whites.